sbommaganty/splitandshare/README.md

-# Splitwise-like Expense Sharing Application 💰
+# Expense Sharing Application 💰

 ## Description 📋

-Developed a Splitwise-like application to facilitate expense sharing and management within groups.
+Developed a expense sharing and management within groups.
 Users can create groups, add members, log expenses, and track balances.
 The application features real-time updates and comprehensive expense tracking through an intuitive interface.
 The backend utilizes a microservices architecture with separate services for user management and expense tracking.

 ## Key Features 🔑